rweigel/phys513/2023/hw.md

 ## Laplace's Equation in Two Dimensions -- Numerical

-1. Verify the numbers in the textbook's Step 1 column of Table 1.20.
+1. Verify the numbers in the textbook's Step 1 column of Table 1.20 of Ramo.
 Show your calculations on a piece of paper.
 (In class, we will start developing a program to compute the potentials in the other columns.)
 2. Find the equation for this problem's exact potential if all sides are set to have zero potential except the side at $80\text{ V}$.
 I recommend finding a solution first and using it to answer this part; if you have time, attempt to derive it.

 (If you want to work ahead, develop a numerical solution to this problem and compare it to the exact solution.)